Mirabhain/Mirabhain/README.md

 ## Soft-Skills :
 1. Problem-solving skill :
-   By actively developing my problem-solving skills, I can practice algorithmic thinking
+   - By actively developing my problem-solving skills, I can practice algorithmic thinking by break down real-world problems into smaller, well-defined steps.
+I have a strong problem- solving that allows me to break down complex challenges into manageable steps, design efficient solutions and adapt to unexpected situations.
+This skill reaches technical knowledge and it demonstrates intellectual agility, critical thinking and the ability to adjust to the rapidly changing landscape of technology

 3. Time management :
-    I can be able to communicate effectively, both verbally and in writing.
+   - As a student, effective time management ensures I dedicate enough time to study and complete assignments on time which can lead to better grades and deeper understanding.I can plan my time wisely to prioritize tasks, minimize distractions and get more done in less time.

-4. Leadership Skills :
+5. Leadership Skills :
+   - Leadership skill the most crucial skill because it helps me form study groups, motivate my peers and navigate complex group projects that lead to a better understanding.
+As a student, developing leadership skills can build confidence, communication abilities and critical thinking skills that benefit in academics and also my personal life.